 His farewell drifted back as he snapped some selfies:

-“Merry Christmas to all from your friends in the Keys!”
+“Merry Christmas to all — now come visit the Keys!”

 Did someone say “Christmas cookies”?
 Santa Keys never forgets the pets!
 (Photo by Roberto Rodriguez, Key West Holiday Fest)